RedHatInsights/playbook-dispatcher/knative/README.md

 1. `make get-runs` to get the list of playbook runs
 1. `make sample_request` to trigger a new playbook run (go to step 1 to verify it got created)
-1. `make sample_updaload` to upload playbook run artifacts
+1. `make sample_upload` to upload playbook run artifacts

 ## Making code changes